 Jewish talent is represented on screen and behind the camera in the nominations for the 92nd Academy Awards.

-Both films are among the nine Best Picture nominees, which also include “Ford v Ferrari,” “The Irishman,” “Joker,” “Little Women,” “1917,” “Once Upon a Time…in Hollywood,” and “Parasite.”
-All but the latter were produced by Jews.
+Both films are among the nine best picture nominees, which also include “Ford v Ferrari,” “The Irishman,” “Joker,” “Little Women,” “1917,” “Once Upon a Time … in Hollywood” and “Parasite.”
+Only “Parasite” did not feature Jewish producers.

-Taika Waititi was not nominated for Best Director but scored nods for producing and adapting “Jojo Rabbit” for the screen.
-Noah Baumbach also received nominations for his “Marriage Story” original screenplay and producing the film with David Heyman, who also produced “Once Upon a Time…in Hollywood.”
+Taika Waititi wasn’t nominated for best director but scored nods for producing and adapting “Jojo Rabbit” for the screen.
+Noah Baumbach also received nominations for his “Marriage Story” original screenplay and producing the film with David Heyman, who also produced “Once Upon a Time … in Hollywood.”

 Among the other honored producers are Jane Rosenthal for “The Irishman,” James Mangold and Peter Chernin for “Ford v Ferrari,” and Amy Pascal for “Little Women.”

 In the music categories, Thomas Newman is nominated for his “1917” original score, and Randy Newman is a double nominee, for his “Marriage Story” score and original song “I Can’t Let You Throw Yourself Away” from “Toy Story 4.”
-Diane Warren received her 11th Oscar nomination for “I’m Standing with You” from “Breakthrough.”
+Diane Warren received her 11th Oscar nomination for “I’m Standing With You” from “Breakthrough.”
+Lawrence Sher